CIS565-Fall-2013/Project6-DeferredShader/README.md

 '8'| View bloom effect
 '0'| Standard view

-Apart from this WSADQZ and mouse can be used for movement.
+Apart from this, WSADQZ and mouse can be used for movement.

 -------------------------------------------------------------------------------